AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 the application code required, e.g., to indicate some configuration information.
 The entire interface to this device was a single read-only 8-bit byte in memory.
 That's all there was to it: you read the memory and thus got the numeric setting of the switch.
-(More on that sort of thing in a moment.)

 More complex devices, however, usually rely on software abstraction to deal with the complexity.
-Just as abstraction is a fundamental way to combat complexity in software, abstraction also can be used to combat the complexity of driving complex hardware.
+Just as abstraction is a fundamental way to combat complexity in software, abstraction also can be used to combat the complexity of driving sophisticated hardware.
 The abstraction is presented to users by a software "device driver" that exists as a layer between the application code and the hardware device.
 The layer hides the gory details of the hardware manipulation behind subprograms, types, and